 During that period, I progressed in my academic journey and obtained my master’s in Business Administration from PUC-Rio in 1997.
 Ten years hence, I committed to an academic career and got my PhD in Business Administration from COPPEAD Graduate School of Business at Federal University of Rio de Janeiro.
 My dissertation, entitled “Export Performance of Brazilian Companies: An Integrated Approach,” received the 2008 Brazilian Ministry of Education award for best PhD dissertation in Business Administration.

 Ever since, I have been enthusiastically teaching undergraduate and graduate courses, coordinating executive MBA programs, and conducting research.
 From 1998-2016, I was a lecturer at PUC-Rio where I was promoted to Associate Professor.
 Since 2017, I’ve been on the faculty of São Paulo School of Business Administration at Fundação Getulio Vargas (FGV EAESP).
-Currently, I am Associate Professor of Strategy and International Business and Associate Dean of OneMBA, the Global Executive MBA program (established in 2002 and currently ranked by the Financial Times as the best EMBA in Latin America).
+Currently, I am Associate Professor of Strategy and International Business and Associate Dean of OneMBA, the Global Executive MBA program.

 Founded in 1954, FGV EAESP is a global business school with more than 100 international partners in 38 countries and certified by AACSB, EQUIS-EFMD, and AMBA, the three leading international accreditation bodies.
 FGV was recently ranked as the sixth-best think tank in the world by the 2018 Global Go to Think Tanks Index.